It’s that time again to Spring Forward (on Sunday at 2 a.m.).

 - Maybe try a cup of warm tea, cider or even hot cocoa to get you warm and cozy before bed.

 - Perhaps take Melatonin (a natural supplement).
 I wouldn’t take this for the first time Sunday night.
 And you should discuss this with your doctor first.
 You want to make sure it doesn’t make you groggy the next morning.
 So maybe try it a night or two before the time change if this will be a first time for you.

 - Do a gentle yoga practice.
 Anytime is nice.
 But later in the afternoon or soon before bed can help with your sleep.
 Try a couple of simple poses: Lie on your back and hug your knees to your chest; Jathara Parivartanasana (Reclined Twist); roll over and come onto all fours and transition into Adho Mukha Svanasana (Downward Facing Dog); Prasarita Padottanasana (Wide Legged Forward Fold) Supported Setu Bandha (Supported Bridge Pose); Viparita Karani (Legs Up the Wall).
 (I wrote a post sharing a yoga sequence for sadness, which I think benefits many things, including calming the body and mind for rest.
 Feel free to try it out.)

-- I also just posted an online Restorative Yoga video.
+- Restorative Yoga practice (my video linked or your own practice).
 You can do just one or two of the poses or all of them.
 I teach you set up and how to get out of each pose.
 Holding each pose for 3-5 or even 10 minutes (if you have the time) will be beneficial.

 Any of my readers have any other suggestions or things they do?